 Have A Family Dance-Off

 Journaling is a great self care activity to end your night with.
-Some like to journal about things they are thankful for each day, while others prefer to use their journal more as a brain dump for all their cares and anxieties.
+Some like to journal about gratitude each day, while others prefer to use their journal more as a brain dump for all their cares and anxieties.
 Sometimes it helps to get all those worries down on paper and out of your head so that you take a step back and can focus on what’s most important.
-Some people love bullet journaling, which means this could be a great time for you to dip your feet into creating your own bullet journal.
+Some people love bullet journaling as a form of meditation, which means this could be a great time for you to dip your feet into creating your own bullet journal.

-However you choose to practice self-care, make it count.
-This day is all about YOU!
-There are so many ways to practice self-care and so many reasons why you should.
+Whatever self care idea you choose, make it count.
+This self care day is all about YOU!
+There are so many ways to practice self care habits in your daily life and so many reasons why you should.
 If you’re looking for additional tips on healthy skin and a healthy lifestyle, we’re here to help!